Changissnz/nu_merchant_principal/README.md

 believed rightful universal is at least agnostic in belief, that they are willing to do whatever it takes to achieve their wanted marks of success.
-The rationale, on why the statement of the rightful universal to be at most agnostic in belief, is due to the double-sided nature of progress and infliction; what is to be done to the other in the name of the universal cannot be done to the self, out of sanity.
+The rationale, on why the statement of the rightful universal is at most agnostic in belief, is due to the double-sided nature of progress and infliction; what is to be done to the other in the name of the universal cannot be done to the self, out of sanity.
 This is a rationale based on the reference of selflessness, contrary to the opposite